It is important for you to make a will because if you do not make one, and die without a will, the rules on intestacy will apply.

 If you are single and have no children then your assets will go to your parents if they are still alive.
-If you are single and your parents are deceased, the rules on intestacy provide that your estate passes equally between all your brothers and sisters.
-Not only may this not reflect your wishes, but it may result in greater tax being paid by the beneficiaries.
+If you are single and your parents are deceased, the rules on intestacy provide that your estate passes equally more tax that necessary being paid by the beneficiaries.

 A will can also ensure that proper arrangements are made for your dependents and that guardians of your choosing are appointed by you for your children.